Why You Might Choose to Not Use Your Health Insurance for Mental Health Services

 - Having certain diagnoses can be problematic for later reasons, such as obtaining certain jobs and passing security clearances.

-- Insurance does not provide coverage for several types of counseling, such as couples counseling, grief counseling, career counseling, etc.
+- Insurance does not provide coverage for all types of counseling, e.g. career counseling.

 - People often come to counseling for help with stressors in their life that don’t lend themselves to a diagnosis.
 Again, some providers may assign a diagnosis to you that is not quite correct in order to bill your insurance.
 And, again, this will go on your permanent health record.

 - Insurance companies usually have a limit on the number of sessions you are allowed.